getsolus/solus-site.github.io/content/blog/2026/05/clearing-up-the-fog/index.md

 In most open-source projects, contributors implicitly agree to license their contributions under the same license as the rest of the project.
 For example, if people contributed lines of code to a project licensed under GPL-2.0-or-later, they implicitly agree to the license stipulated.
 Some projects go further by enforcing a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_license_agreement) to explicitly define contributors’ rights and obligations.

-Since we never enforce a CLA, and our packages repository lacked a license during a certain period, contributions in that timeframe fall into a legal grey area.
+Since we don't enforce a CLA, and our packages repository lacked a license during a certain period, contributions in that timeframe fall into a legal grey area.

 ### It hinders knowledge sharing